QUARRIES SQUARE STREET,

-- Every Committee Member who resigns, is removed and/or ceases to form part of the Committee is duty bound to return to the Club, within ten (10) days, all Club property in his possession.
+- Every Committee Member who resigns is removed and/or ceases to form part of the Committee is duty-bound to return to the Club, within ten (10) days, all Club property in his possession.
 During this period he should also hand over a report in connection with his previous official duties in the said Committee.

 - All Committee decisions must be decided by a simple majority vote.
 Every Committee Member has the right to ask for a secret vote.

-- If after a Committee Member resigns, is removed and/or ceases to form part of the Committee, the next in line due to be elected in the Committee constitute of 2 or more members who have obtained equal number of votes during the preceding election, a mini election between the eligible candidates must be held by not later than 1 month from the date the Committee member quits.
+- If after a Committee Member resigns, is removed and/or ceases to form part of the Committee, the next in line due to be elected in the Committee constitute of 2 or more members who have obtained an equal number of votes during the preceding election, a mini election between the eligible candidates must be held by not later than 1 month from the date the Committee member quits.